• Skip to primary navigation

 Easy Christmas Pudding

-My decadent, easy-to-make British Christmas Pudding is a perfect holiday dessert that's been lightened up so you can make it in half the time!
-It’s a moist, cake-like base filled with sweet spices and dried fruit that your family is sure to love this holiday season!
+My British Christmas pudding is a perfect holiday dessert that's been lightened up so you can make it in half the time!
+It’s a moist, cake-like base filled with sweet spices and dried fruit that is steamed right in the oven.
+Your family is sure to love this classic recipe this holiday season!

 Servings: 10 servings